Cyclone damages Australian towns and cuts power to 31,500

-PERTH, Australia (AP) — A destructive cyclone damaged several towns on Australia’s western coast, shattering windows, snapping trees and knocking out power.
+PERTH, Australia (AP) — A destructive cyclone has damaged several towns on Australia’s western coast, shattering windows, snapping trees and knocking out power.
+There have been no reports of serious injuries.

-Tropical Cyclone Seroja crossed the Western Australia state coast south of the tourist town of Kalbarri with winds gusting up to 170 kph (106 mph) shortly after dark Sunday, officials said on Monday.
+Tropical Cyclone Seroja crossed the Western Australia state coast south of the tourist town of Kalbarri with winds gusting up to 170 kph (106 mph) shortly after dark Sunday, officials said Monday.

 Around 70% of buildings in Kalbarri, a town of 1,400 people 580 kilometers (360 miles) north of the state capital Perth, had been damaged, Department of Fire and Emergency Services Commissioner Darren Klemm said.